Data Processing

 python scripts/start_servers.py

-Configure the Data Module
+Configure the Data Processor

 Trinity-RFT uses a unified config file to manage all config items.
-For the data module, you need to focus on the data section in the config file.
+For the data processor, you need to focus on the data_processor

 In this example, assume that you need to rank all math questions and corresponding answers by their difficulties.
 So you can set these config items like the following example: